 - Official transcript from all colleges attended, both undergraduate and graduate, with a minimum of a 2.8 GPA reflected.
 If GPA is less the 2.8 overall or in the last 60 SCH, official GRE scores must be submitted.
 Minimum scores required are listed in the table below.

-- A teacher service record with at least one year of successful teaching experience
+- A teacher service record with at least one year of creditable teaching experience

 - Acceptable Professional Goals writing sample.
 This writing sample should be two pages double-spaced, 12 pt font with proper essay format, and address the following questions:

 - What have your experiences with reading/language arts been thus far which have led you to pursue a graduate degree?